-The Fender Level Set Buffer (link to check the price on Amazon) is another terrific buffer, this time from one of the most legendary guitar brands to have ever existed.
+The Fender Level Set Buffer is another terrific buffer, this time from one of the most legendary guitar brands to have ever existed.

-The Level Set Buffer is a single buffer pedal designed to easily balance mismatched guitar outputs.
+The Level Set Buffer is a single buffer pedal designed to balance mismatched guitar outputs easily.
 Adjust the settings on the pedal rather than on the new guitar or amplifier during guitar swaps.

-Unfortunately the Level Set Buffer doesn’t have presets.
+Unfortunately, the Level Set Buffer doesn't have presets.
 However, as a buffer, it works great.
-It sounds great on a single instrument and makes level adjustments easy if we do happen to swap instruments.
+It sounds great on a single instrument and makes level adjustments easy if we happen to swap instruments.